 How To Find Your Septic Tank

-One of the biggest questions we are asked is “How do I find my septic tank?”
-Eventually every septic tank will fill up and will need to be pumped.
-When your tanks lid is not easy to find – especially if you are not the original home owner – you might not have a clue on how or where to find the lid.
-In most cases, all components of the septic tank are buried between 4 inches and 4 feet underground.
+One of the biggest questions we are asked is, “How do I find my septic tank?”
+Eventually, every septic tank will fill up and will need to be pumped.
+When your tank's lid is not easy to find — especially if you are not the original homeowner — you might not have a clue on how or where to find the lid.
+In many cases, all septic tank components — including the lid — will be buried between 4 inches to 4 feet underground.

 Tip: If you just purchased a property, this map should be included with your home inspection paperwork.

 If you do not find a map or other documentation explaining where your septic tank is, there are a few places to check to see if you can find septic tank records.
 One is your county health department.
 County health departments often maintain records of septic systems.
 You can also check to see if there is a property survey map available from your municipality or county.
 A survey map might contain the location of a septic tank.

 County records are great because they can show you diagrams and landmarks that can guide you toward your septic tank.
 They may also contain other essential information about your septic tank that you have not been aware of, such as its size.

 Some homes are so old that any records about them might be patchy or even non-existent.
 If you cannot track down a map or blueprint of your property and nothing seems to be on file about it at the county health department or in another municipal office, it can be worth creating your own map and documentation.
 That way, if you end up selling your home at some point, you can provide the next homeowner with everything they will need to find the tank and maintain their septic system.

 2. Follow the Pipes to Find Your Septic Tank